riptidewave93/UNVR-NAS/README.md

     `docker-ce losetup wget sudo make qemu-user-static squashfs-tools`

 3. Run the tool, and sit back and wait for it to do it's thing.
 Depending on your computer, this may take around an hour or so.
+Also note near the end there will be some scary errors during debootstrap, but this is expected.

     `make`